-Some may also have Special Educational Needs (SEND) and may have a Statement, or Education, Health and Care (EHC) plan which brings together health and social care needs, as well as their special educational provision.
+Some may also have Special Educational Needs (SEND) and may have an Education, Health and Care Plan (EHCP) which brings together health and social care needs, as well as their special educational provision.
 The SEND Code of Practice [2015] is followed.

-For full details on how we support children in our school with medical conditions, please refer to the school's policy for 'Supporting Pupils with Medical Conditions'
+For full details on how Twyford CofE School supports children with medical conditions, please refer to the policy for 'Supporting Pupils with Medical Conditions'